ChristianKohler/Homepage/content/posts/2021-07-05-ng-modules-best-practices/index.md

 **Boilerplate** How much boilerplate do we need for our Angular modules?
 The more modules the more boilerplate.
 This can usually be resolved by generating boilerplate with a CLI or an IDE.

+**Testabilty** How easy is it to test a single component?
+If the component is part of a large module, we may have to mock many services.

 ### Strategies

 There are 3 strategies I want to have a closer look at today: